LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 read-only ``settings`` flag is set to ``allow``).
 If not found, Logtalk tries to load a ``settings.lgt`` file from the Logtalk user folder.
 If still not found, Logtalk tries to load a ``settings.lgt`` file from the user home folder.
-If no settings files are found, Logtalk will use the default compiler flag values set on the back-end Prolog compiler adapter files.
+When no settings files are found, Logtalk will use the default compiler flag values set on the back-end Prolog compiler adapter files.
 When limitations of the back-end Prolog compiler or on the operating-system prevent Logtalk from finding the settings files, these